 Installed in the Bay Area

-The Dysturb team drove from New York to San Francisco, pasting up large-format images along the way in Detroit, Chicago, Denver, Las Vegas, the Death Valley and in the Bay area.
+Previously to reaching the Bay Area, part of the Dysturb team drove all the way from New York to San Francisco, pasting up large-format images in Detroit, Chicago, Denver, Las Vegas, and the Death Valley, as seen below.

 Installed in Detroit, Chicago, Denver, Las Vegas and the Death Valley